ppy/osu-wiki/wiki/Tournaments/OIT/2024/en.md

 ![osu!
 Indonesia Tournament #14 (2024) banner](img/banner.png)

 The **osu!
-Indonesia Tournament #14 (2024)** (OIT 2024) was a double-elimination 1v1 osu! tournament hosted by ::{ flag=ID }:: [Chokecomint](https://osu.ppy.sh/users/20308933).
+Indonesia Tournament #14 (2024)** (OIT 2024) was a double-elimination 1v1 osu! tournament hosted by ::{ flag=ID }:: ::Chokecomint::{ user-id=20308933 }.
 The tournament was open to all osu! players from Indonesia without an active [tournament ban](/wiki/Help_centre/Tournament_bans) regardless of rank.
 It was the fourteenth iteration of the osu!
 Indonesia Tournament.

 ## Tournament schedule